-Responsibility towards clients
+3. Responsibility towards clients

-"The behaviour towards clients is based on willingness, respect and courtesy within the sphere of a relationship of cooperation and a high level of professionalism" (from the Code of Ethics of the group)
+"The behaviour towards clients is based on willingness, respect and courtesy within the sphere of a relationship of cooperation and a high level of professionalism"

-The companies of the CIR group are constantly committed to guaranteeing their clients the best offer of products and services, in compliance with the specific regulations and requisites in terms of quality of the sector in which they operate.
+The companies of the COFIDE group are constantly committed to guaranteeing their clients the best offer of products and services, in compliance with the specific regulations and requisites in terms of quality of the sector in which they operate.